SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 meaning that for example `du[1,1]` and `du[2,1]` correspond to stochastic changes with the same random number in the first and second SDEs.

+Note that this problem can only be solved my SDE methods which are compatible with non-diagonal noise.
+This is discussed [in the SDE solvers page](http://docs.juliadiffeq.org/latest/solvers/sde_solve.html).

 The matrix itself is determined by the keyword argument `noise_rate_prototype` in the `SDEProblem` constructor.
 This is a prototype for the type that `du` will be in `g`.
 This can be any `AbstractMatrix` type.
 Thus for example, we can define the problem as